FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

 --- middle

 # Terminology

+TODO: Update after most other sections are updated.

 * Frame size: size of an Ethernet Layer-2 frame on the wire, including any VLAN tags (dot1q, dot1ad) and Ethernet FCS, but excluding Ethernet